xxxnell/how-do-vits-work/README.md

   </tr>
 </table>

 The figure above shows the loss landscapes of ResNet-18 with MC dropout on CIFAR-100.
 These loss landscapes fluctuate due to the randomness of MC dropout.

-The left of the figure is the loss landscape of the model using MLP classifier instead of GAP classifier.
+The *left* of the figure is the loss landscape of the model using MLP classifier instead of GAP classifier.
 The loss landscape is chaotic and irregular, resulting in hindering and destabilizing NN optimization.
-The middle of the figure is loss landscape of ResNet with GAP classifier.
+The *middle* of the figure is loss landscape of ResNet with GAP classifier.
 Since GAP ensembles all of the feature map points, it flattens and stabilizes the loss landscape.
-Likewise, as shown in the right of the figure, the spatial smoothing also flattens and stabilizes the loss landscape.
+Likewise, as shown in the *right* of the figure, the spatial smoothing also flattens and stabilizes the loss landscape.
 Accordingly, the predictive performance of GAP classifier with the spatial smoothing is the best, and that of MLP classifier is the worst.

-In conclusion, **averaging feature map points tends to help neural network optimization by smoothing, flattening, and stabilizing the loss landscape.** We observe the same phenomenon for determinisitc NNs.
+In conclusion, **averaging feature map points tends to help neural network optimization by smoothing, flattening, and stabilizing the loss landscape.** We observe the same phenomenon for deterministic NNs.